How do you write a convincing application?

 ask for feedback and fine-tune your proposal

-For individual makers or (temporary or long-lasting) collectives active in the field of design, architecture or digital culture and any crossovers between them who want to build a future-proof design practice.
+For individual designers or (temporary) collectives active in the field of design, architecture or digital culture and any crossovers between them, who want to build a future-proof design practice.

-This open call is intended for makers and designers in the Netherlands and the Dutch Caribbean with their own practice in design, architecture or digital culture and any cross-overs between them.
-By this we mean garden and landscape architects, graphic designers, urban designers, product designers, interior designers, fashion designers, digital storytellers, sound designers, jewellery designers and illustrators and makers in many other subdisciplines.
+This open call is intended for designers in the Netherlands and the Dutch Caribbean with an independent practice in design, architecture, digital culture, or any crossovers between them.
+By this we mean, for example, garden and landscape architects, graphic designers, urban designers, product designers, interior architects, fashion designers, digital storytellers, sound designers, jewellery designers and illustrators.

 The Fund’s contribution is meant to give designers time, scope and resources for their professional development.
 The contribution could be used, e.g. to cover: